Heating controls - five money-saving tips

 4. Programme or time your heating

-A programmer gives you even more options, allowing you to set times and temperatures throughout the week.
+A timer allows you to schedule when your boiler turns on and off over a 24-hour period so you don't have to do it manually yourself.
+A programmer gives you even more options, allowing you to set different times and temperatures throughout the week.

 Turning a TRV to a higher setting will not make the room heat up any faster – that depends on the boiler size and setting, and the radiator size.